-The law firm of Brause, Brause & Ventrice, L.L.C., are experienced attorneys in field of child support.
+The law firm of Brause, Brause & Ventrice, L.L.C., are experienced Middlesex County child support attorneys.
 Child support and related forms of support for children such as medical coverage require the knowledge, skill, and experience that our attorneys have to offer our clients to ensure that each client understands his or her financial rights and responsibilities under New Jersey law.
 We explain how courts evaluate claims for child support, and what factors are relevant in each particular case.
-For answers tailored to the unique circumstances of your case, call a Middlesex County child support attorney at our firm for a free personal consultation.
+For answers tailored to the unique circumstances of your case, call a child support attorney at our Middlesex County firm for a free personal consultation.
 The following are answers to some of the more frequently asked questions about child support:

 - Is there a formula to calculate child support?